 Ironically, despite his clear love for food, this professional cook was initially very uncertain about his future prospects after completing his schooling in Paarl.
 He worked with his father, Isak, in the construction industry for a short period of time, but wasn’t very fond of it.

 “I liked writing stories and I once had a dream of becoming a traveling journalist to experience new places and cultures,” Riffel reminisces.
 However, the hospitality industry soon called his name and he started off as a waitron at Chamonix, a local restaurant.

 Shortly thereafter, he started working in the kitchen due to a shortage of staff.
 Riffel had no formal training in the food industry, but entered the kitchen with his natural feel for food and prior knowledge.
 He was fascinated by all the different types of food he did not grow up with, such as mussels and oysters.

-Working in this industry requires commitment and can be very demanding since one needs to juggle a few balls at the same time, but Riffel still enjoys every moment.
+Working in the hospitality industry requires commitment and can be very demanding since one needs to juggle a few balls at the same time, but Riffel still enjoys every moment.

 Riffel is not only a successful chef, but also a husband and father who enjoys playing golf whenever he has time.
 “Family is very important to me and we always try to spend as much time together over the festive season.
 I also enjoy cooking at home for my family.”

 With such a big heart, it is no surprise that Riffel also actively gives back to his community.
 He was involved in both the Franschhoek Hospitality Academy and the Franschhoek Hospice, and also helps aspiring chefs to find their feet in the food industry.